The Rolling Stones: 1983–1988: Band turmoil and solo projects

 In June 1985, Jagger teamed up with David Bowie for "Dancing in the Street", which was recorded for the Live Aid charity movement.
 This was one of Jagger's first solo performances, and the song reached number 1 in the UK, and number 7 in the US.
 In December 1985, Ian Stewart died of a heart attack.
 The Rolling Stones played a private tribute concert for him at London's 100 Club in February 1986.
 Two days later they were presented with a Grammy Lifetime Achievement Award.

 Dirty Work was released in March 1986 to mixed reviews, reaching number 4 in both the US and UK.
-It was the Stones first album for CBS with an outside producer, Steve Lillywhite.
+It was the Stones' first album for CBS with an outside producer, Steve Lillywhite.
 With relations between Richards and Jagger at an all-time low, Jagger refused to tour to promote the album and instead undertook a solo tour, where he performed some Rolling Stones songs.
 As a result of their animosity, the Stones almost broke up.
 Jagger's solo records, She's the Boss (1985), which reached number 6 in the UK and number 13 in the US, and Primitive Cool (1987), which reached number 26 in the UK and number 41 in the US, met with moderate commercial success.
 In 1988, with the Rolling Stones mostly inactive, Richards released his first solo album, Talk Is Cheap, which reached number 37 in the UK and No. 24 in the US.
 It was well received by fans and critics, and was certified Gold in the US.
 Richards has subsequently referred to this late-80s period, when the two were recording solo albums with no obvious reunion of the Stones in sight, as "World War III".
-The following year, 25x5: The Continuing Adventures of the Rolling Stones, a documentary spanning the band's career, was released for their 25th anniversary.